breakds/www.breakds.org/content/post/quantile-regression.md

 And they are indeed useful.
 90% and 10% percetile estimation already tell you enough about how uncertain your estimation is.

-Read [[https://towardsdatascience.com/quantile-regression-from-linear-models-to-trees-to-deep-learning-af3738b527c3][this post]] for more about the applications.
+Read [this post](https://towardsdatascience.com/quantile-regression-from-linear-models-to-trees-to-deep-learning-af3738b527c3) for more about the applications.